 - A wide-cut, breathable rain jacket is usually the best choice.

-- As always with MTB clothing, there is often a casual hoodie street style.
+- As always with MTB clothing, there is often a casual hoodie street style here.

 City Bikers

-Here, there are many different styles, from simple and chic to colorful and sporty, you can complement your outfit with them.
-Many commuters prefer a simple urban style that does not look like sportswear.
+There are many different styles here, from simple and chic to colorful and sporty, you can complement your outfit with them.
+Many commuters prefer a simple urban style that doesn't look like sportswear.

-- Summer jackets for city bikers are often a bit wider so that your everyday clothing fits well underneath; if necessary, a small messenger bag can also be worn under the jacket to keep it dry.
+- Summer jackets for city bikers are often a bit looser, so your everyday clothes fit well underneath, and if necessary, a small messenger bag can be worn under the jacket to keep it dry.

-- In road traffic, you primarily need to be seen, so jackets with reflectors are highly recommended in bad weather.
+- In traffic, you must be seen, so jackets with reflectors are highly recommended in bad weather.

 Waterproof, breathable... of course.
-But what else must a good summer cycling jacket be able to do?
+But what else should a good summer cycling jacket be able to do?

 Especially in high heat, you sweat quickly and a lot.
-In a jacket that doesn't let liquids through, it would quickly get wet, and heat buildup threatens.
-There are some options here to ensure better air circulation.
+In a jacket that doesn't let liquids through, it would quickly get wet, and heat build-up threatens.
+Here are some options to ensure better air circulation.

-- Many jackets have ventilation openings, such as small grommets and mesh fabric in the armpit area or zippers under the arms (“pit zips”) or on the chest, which you can open or close as needed.
+- Many jackets have ventilation openings, such as small eyelets and mesh fabric in the armpit area or zippers under the arms (“pit-zips”) or on the chest, which you can open or close as needed.

-- The pockets of the jacket are also often used as ventilation openings.
-The inner pouch is then made of mesh fabric, and when the pocket is open, moisture can escape, and fresh air can enter.
+- The pockets of the jacket are often used directly as ventilation openings.
+The inner bag is then made of mesh fabric, and when the pocket is open, moisture can escape, and fresh air can enter.

 |